Providing excellent customer service on social media is no longer a nice-to-have option, especially for B2C brands.

 But that model doesn't fit all brands, especially those that serve consumers directly.
 Those brands need to be on point throughout the whole buying cycle because consumers expect help before and after they've made a purchase.
 And that's where customer service comes in.

 Customer service is a hybrid role that includes elements of marketing, sales, and support.
 To say it's an important function would be an understatement.
 Every interaction has to create the right impression and offer value in some way or another.
+And today's community managers are actually taking on the role of social media customer service.

 Online retailer Zappos built their brand by providing the very best customer service.